OpenAMP/openamp-docs/demos/docker_images.rst

 view the various files.
 At the end you can look at all the files in the ~/demo5/lopper/demos/openamp directory.

+.. _exit-docker:

 Exit and clean-up the docker container
 **************************************

-When at the docker container prompt, the exit command will stop the container and return you to your machine's prompt.
+When at the docker container prompt (window 1 at top right of terminal), the exit command will stop the container and return you to your machine's prompt.

 ::

     dev@openamp-demo:~$ exit
     you@your-machine:~$

+Alternately type Ctrl-A x to quit, as instructed on window 0, top left of the terminal.

 Now the container is not running but still exists.
 To check and delete it do:
 ::